 Do you love peanut butter, but loathe the very end of the jar?
 It's impossible to use it all, so the next time you make your instant or old-fashioned oatmeal (or even your ramen), pour it directly into the jar.

 The heat will pull the peanut butter away from the sides and flavor your quick breakfast so easily.

 Craving an ice cream sandwich with cookies on the end?
 Simply slice discs from the pint carton of your favorite ice cream and peel away the cardboard.

 When they come out, top with easy cheese and freeze.
-For breakfast on-the-go that is not fast food, pop the egg rounds between a sliced English muffin, microwave while you’re getting ready in the morning, and boom!
-A wholesome breakfast.
+For breakfast on the go that is not fast food, pop the egg rounds between a sliced English muffin, microwave while you're getting ready in the morning, and boom!
+A wholesome breakfast with easy meal prep!